JD-Almeida/JD-Almeida/README.md

 * 🌍  I'm based in Sheffield, England
 * ✉️  You can contact me at [jacquesalmeida2003@gmail.com](mailto:jacquesalmeida2003@gmail.com)
-* 🚀  I'm currently in Australia working on a Special Project!
+* 🚀  I'm currently working on personal projects!
 * 🧠  I'll be working as a Web Engineer on Placement this year

 ### Skills